The-Jay-Aher/DevOps/IAC/Terraform/README.md

 ### Introducing Count Index

--   When using count, you can also make use of `count.index` which allows better flexibility.
-This attribute holds a distinct index number, starting from 0, that uniquely identifies each index created by count meta-argument.
+-   You can also use `count.index` which allows better flexibility.
+This attribute holds a distinct index number, starting from 0, and uniquely identifies each index created by count meta-argument.

 -   `0` -> First EC2 Instance
 -   `1` -> Second EC2 Instance